Turkish minister 'more optimistic than ever' on Cyprus deal

-UNITED NATIONS (AP) — Turkey’s foreign minister says he is “more optimistic than ever” that an agreement can be reached to reunite the divided Mediterranean island of Cyprus.
+UNITED NATIONS (AP) — Turkey’s foreign minister said Thursday he is “more optimistic than ever” that an agreement can be reached to reunite the divided Mediterranean island of Cyprus.

-But Mevlut Cavusoglu told reporters after discussing Cyprus with new Secretary-General Antonio Guterres on Thursday that there are still “serious issues” regarding territory, the map, security and guarantees.
+But Mevlut Cavusoglu told reporters after discussing upcoming Cyprus negotiations with new Secretary-General Antonio Guterres that there are still “serious issues” regarding territory, the map, security and guarantees.

 Nonetheless, he said the framework and understanding are there to reach a “settlement in Cyprus.”

-“And we need this not only as Turkey, Greece, or two sides in Cyrus — but the east Mediterranean, our region, and the world need such a positive development,” Cavusoglu said.
+“And we need this not only as Turkey, Greece, or two sides in Cyrus — but the east Mediterranean, our region, and the world needs such a positive development,” Cavusoglu said.

 Most Read Stories